ccrum1/dissertation/README.md

 Can I use Chris' files?
 Yes, definitely!

-Why are some files subject to different naming conventions that do not fit the R code in the Markdown file?
+Why are the .txt files subject to an odd naming convention?
-They were uploaded prior to the standardizing of the R code.
-It is much easier to save the file with a new name when downloading than to change the name in GitHub and commit the changes.
 For reproducibility purposes, the R code works with the file naming convention Leg-Place_Year.txt.
 If I were smart I would not have put dashes and underscores in the same name but there you go, hindsight twenty, twenty, so be warned, the R code will return NA values if you mix up - and _.